NoneShen/Poly-document/new_chain/side_chain/contracts.md

 - Analogous to `initGenesisBlock()`, we also need to parse the raw header to get the `header.nextBookKeeper`.
 Comparing it with the `nextBookKeeper` which is converted from `pubKeyList`, we could verify the validity of signature.
 - After verifying the signature, we could record current epoch start height and current epoch consensus peers book keepers by storing them in address format.
 And then emit the event `ChangeBookKeeperEvent`.

 ### Step3.
-Implement methods of pushing cross-chain transactions to Poly chain
+Push cross-chain transactions to Poly chain

 This step is meant to implement the methods of pushing the serialized cross-chain transaction information to Poly chain.